 The purpose of Root Cause Analysis (RCA) is to analyze problems to identify the main causes that have led to them, and to initiate actions to prevent similar problems from occurring in the future.
 RCA helps you to take a system view, and understand what has happened.
-A RCA sessions can be done on any problem; often it is done on defects that were found by customers or during test, on major project disturbances, or findings from earlier (CMMI, risk or other) assessments.
+An RCA sessions can be done on any problem; often it is done on defects that were found by customers or during test, on major project disturbances, or findings from earlier (CMMI, risk or other) assessments.
 In all the RCA sessions that I have done there have been multiple, related causes.
-Root Cause Analysis can also be done within Agile Retrospectives (see getting business benefits out of retrospectives for information on how to do that).

 Available information on Root Cause Analysis:

-- Root Cause Analysis Process and Checklist
+- Booklet Tools for Root Cause Analysis

-- Business Reason of Root Cause Analysis
+- Business Reason for Root Cause Analysis

 - Getting Business Value out of Agile Retrospectives